+In this work, we have been able to fully characterise for the first time the chemical composition of a large sample of stars dynamically selected to be tentative members of Thamnos using high-resolution spectroscopy, comparing its abundance patterns with those of GSE and evaluating the observed trends against predictions from GCE models.
 We find that the dynamical region identified to have stars from Thamnos \citep[see][]{dodd23} has an overlap of populations with different chemistry.
 Indeed, on average, this dynamically identified Thamnos substructure is more metal-poor than GSE, yet exhibits systematically enhancement in the \afeh ratios in the more-metal rich regime ($\feh > -1.7 \dex$).
-This peculiar behavior in the $\alpha$-elements has been previously tentatively noted based on limited samples from spectroscopic surveys with lower spectral resolution, such as APOGEE and LAMOST \citep{koppelman19,dodd23,horta23}.
-As this work represents the first dedicated high-resolution spectroscopic study of a large sample of stars in the Thamnos substructure, we firmly establish the peculiarity of their chemical composition relative to other retrograde substructures.
-Particularly, such enrichment in the \afeh ratios (see Fig. \ref{fig:abu_alpha}) is atypical for stars with similar \feh formed in low-mass dwarf galaxies, as shown by the $\alpha$-element depletion commonly observed in remnants of minor merger, such as Sequoia or the Helmi streams \citep[][\citetalias{ceccarelli2024}]{matsuno22_helmi,matsuno22,horta23}, and in surviving dwarf galaxies \citep[see e.g.][]{tolstoy09,venn2012,hill2019}.
-As shown in Fig. \ref{fig:abu_alpha}, a large fraction of the stars in the Thamnos substructure lies along the high-$\alpha$ sequence, suggesting these have in situ origin.
-This interpretation is further supported by the observed sharp rise in [Al/Fe] between $-1.7 < \feh < -1.0 \dex$ (see Fig. \ref{fig:abu_light}), a behavior expected and observed in massive galaxies like the MW \citep{hawkins2015,das2020,horta2021,belokurov22}.
+This peculiar behaviour in the $\alpha$-elements has been previously tentatively noted based on limited samples from spectroscopic surveys with lower spectral resolution, such as APOGEE and LAMOST \citep{koppelman19,dodd23,horta23}.
+As this work represents the first dedicated high-resolution spectroscopic study of a large sample of stars in the Thamnos substructure, we firmly established the peculiarity of their chemical composition relative to other retrograde substructures.
+In particular, such enrichment in the \afeh ratios (see Fig. \ref{fig:abu_alpha}) is atypical for stars with similar \feh formed in low-mass dwarf galaxies, as is shown by the $\alpha$-element depletion commonly observed in remnants of minor merger, such as Sequoia or the Helmi streams \citep[][\citetalias{ceccarelli2024}]{matsuno22_helmi,matsuno22,horta23}, and in surviving dwarf galaxies \citep[see e.g.][]{tolstoy09,venn2012,hill2019}.
+As is shown in Fig. \ref{fig:abu_alpha}, a large fraction of the stars in the Thamnos substructure lies along the high-$\alpha$ sequence, suggesting that these have in situ origin.
+This interpretation is further supported by the observed sharp rise in [Al/Fe] between $-1.7 < \feh < -1.0 \dex$ (see Fig. \ref{fig:abu_light}), a behaviour expected and observed in massive galaxies such as the MW \citep{hawkins2015,das2020,horta2021,belokurov22}.
 Additional support for in situ contamination comes from the enhancement of other elements produced by massive stars, such as Na, Co, Cu, and Zn.
 This is particularly apparent at $\feh > -1.5 \dex$, where stars in the Thamnos substructure overlap in metallicity with GSE, yet consistently follow in situ chemical trends.
-In contrast, GSE stars are either at the lower end of these distributions (e.g., Cr, Mn, Y) or appear to be depleted (e.g., Co, Ni, Cu, Zn).
+In contrast, GSE stars are either at the lower end of these distributions (e.g. Cr, Mn, Y) or appear to be depleted (e.g. Co, Ni, Cu, Zn).
 In the end, a notable case is that of Eu, a pure tracer of $r$-process nucleosynthesis.
 We find that stars dynamically selected to be in the Thamnos substructure are, on average, depleted in [EuII/Fe] by $\sim 0.3\dex$ compared to GSE at [Fe/H]$> -1.5$ dex.
-If this clump is indeed contaminated by in situ stars, then this trend is consistent with expectations: the high star formation efficiency in a massive galaxy like the MW reduces the impact in Eu production by delayed $r$-process sources \citep[NSMs, e.g.][]{cescutti2015,matsuno2021,ou2024}, thus lowering the final [EuII/Fe] and [EuII/Mg] ratios, as observed in Thamnos (see Fig. \ref{fig:abu_neutroncapture2}).
+If this clump is indeed contaminated by in situ stars, then this trend is consistent with expectations: the high star formation efficiency in a massive galaxy such as the MW reduces the impact in Eu production by delayed $r$-process sources \citep[NSMs, e.g.][]{cescutti2015,matsuno2021,ou2024}, lowering the final [EuII/Fe] and [EuII/Mg] ratios, as is observed in Thamnos (see Fig. \ref{fig:abu_neutroncapture2}).